-There a million ways you screw up your application to McKinsey, BCG, and Bain.
+There are a million ways you can screw up your application to McKinsey, BCG, and Bain.
 Below are the most common we have seen, screening 100s of cover letters and resumes in McKinsey and afterward.

 Preparing your McKinsey, BCG, or Bain application documents

 - Missing or faulty contact information such as phone number, email address, and potentially LinkedIn profile.
 Make sure it’s there and accurate.

 - Phony spelling and grammar.
 Triple check everything as the resume/CV is your most valuable business card.
 Let a friend or the university career center read through it thoroughly.

 - Outdated documents.
 Make sure the information provided in your application documents is current.
 Explain gaps in your resume/CV.

 - Lack of highlights relevant to the position in the resume/ CV.
 List what targets you hit and what you achieved (ideally in some quantifiable manner).

 - Applying with the wrong profile.
 You need to have the right profile to apply in the first place.
 This includes top grades, degrees from reputable universities, relevant work experience, international experience, and extra-curricular activities.
 If you don’t list them on your applications, chances are high, the automated system will put you on the rejected pile right away.
 It is very important that your CV shows a clear progression of responsibility and experience.

 - Weak wording.
 You want to demonstrate your skills that would benefit the role you are applying for.
 Use action words to describe your tasks such as managing, leading, implementing, improving, decreasing, etc. Demonstrate both your people skills as well as hard skills.
 Show progress, promotion, and increased responsibility and initiative.

 - Resumes/ CVs with a lack of formatting and/ or reverse chronological structure.
 Demonstrate your structured approach to everything!